pastagang/pastagang/blog/manifesto/readme.md

 ## Mantra

-Instead of manifesto or guidance, pastagang has stuck to mantras.
+Instead of manifesto or guidance, pastagang has stuck to mantra.

 Mantras like "let code die" and "make space" and "bad code only" and "energy YES, quality NO" have been put forward and picked up by the jam, and eventually put down again.

 No one's in charge of what gets picked up.
 It takes some initial enthusiasm from one or more people. but then it needs enough of the jam to accept it, otherwise it won't stick.
-It's not a top-down initiative.
+It's not a top-down thing.
 It's a sideways thing.

 Or at least it should be.
 But it's hard to say that that's really the case.
 If a mantra gets put forward by someone who's been around for a while, it's more likely to be accepted, which is wrong.